Heresy: Islam

 Starting in medieval times, Muslims began to refer to heretics and those who antagonized Islam as zindiqs, the charge being punishable by death.

 Ottoman Sultan Selim the Grim regarded the Shia Qizilbash as heretics.
 Shiites, in general, have often been considered heretics by Sunni Muslims, especially in Indonesia, Saudi Arabia and Turkey.

 To Mughal Emperor Aurangzeb, Sikhs were heretics.

 Ahmadiyya is widely considered by both Sunnis and Shias alike to be heresy due to their belief in prophets after Muhammad.

 Despite not being considered Muslim, the Baháʼí Faith has been considered a heretical offshoot of Islam.

 In 1989, Ruhollah Khomeini, supreme religious leader of Iran, issued a fatwa that declared the writing of Salman Rushdie to be heretical, and a bounty was issued for anyone who assassinated him.
 Heresy remains an offense punishable by death in some nations.
 The Baháʼí Faith is considered an Islamic heresy in Iran, with systematic persecution of Baháʼís.

 Judaism

 Orthodox Judaism considers views on the part of Jews who depart from traditional Jewish principles of faith heretical.
 In addition, the more right-wing groups within Orthodox Judaism hold that all Jews who reject the simple meaning of Maimonides's 13 principles of Jewish faith are heretics.
 As such, most of Orthodox Judaism considers Reform and Reconstructionist Judaism heretical movements, and regards most of Conservative Judaism as heretical.
 The liberal wing of Modern Orthodoxy is more tolerant of Conservative Judaism, particularly its right wing, as there is some theological and practical overlap between these groups.

 Other religions

+A Tibetan style painting depicting the Buddhist philosopher Bhāviveka converting a tirthika (non-Buddhist) through debate.

+The Buddhist concept closest to "heresy" is that of the "tīrthika", a term used by Buddhists to refer to followers of other religious paths.
+According to Buddhist doctrine, tīrthikas are so because they follow extreme paths, not the Buddhist middle way, a concept with metaphysical and soteriological implications.
+Thus, a key aspect of the tīrthika is that they are people who hold false views (Pali diṭṭhi, Sanskrit dṛṣṭi), such as the view of an unchanging self (ātman).
+The term tīrthika means "forder", indicating that they are people seeking a way to cross the stream (of samsara to nirvana).